 3. Start keeping a journal: When I was in middle school through high school I kept a diary and it was a nice way to write about what I did for that day.
 I have changed from using a diary to a journal.
 By using a journal you can check yourself to see how your plan for success is going and reevaluate a goal if necessary.
 Even if you are a fan of using digital apps such as Evernote, going back to the basics with a journal and pen will keep you on your toes.
 If you write something down in permanent ink you are more likely to do it.

-5. Write More: Before I created this blog I followed many different type of blogs.
+5. Write More: Before I created this blog I followed many different types of blogs.
 One day I was looking for resources for scientists online and I came across The Thesis Whisperer.
-This was the first science resource blog that I ever followed and inspired me to start Mademoiselle Scientist.
+This was the first higher education resource blog that I ever followed and inspired me to start Mademoiselle Scientist.
 I remember reading a post on The Thesis Whisperer about writing 1000 words a day.
 Now, that I want to reevaluate I am going to restart this challenge by incorporating it into my plan for success.
 Have you challenged yourself to write 1000 words a day?

 Are you with me?
 Comment below.
 Ask yourself what do you want to reevaluate and plan for success?